mulle-sde/mulle-match/README.md

 mulle-match -e patternfile list
 ```

-> Note: Due to  caching of compiled patternfiles, you need
-> to restart `mulle-match run` to pick up edits to a *patternfile*.

 ### mulle-match match

 To test your installed *patternfile* you can use `mulle-match match`.
 It
-will output the *callback* name if a file matches.
+will output the patternfile name if one matches.

 ```
 mulle-match -e match pix/foo.png